dalethomas81/HamMessenger/README.md

 ## Updates ##

+20-JUL-2020: Bad news on the boards :( Lots of problems.
+I will begin immediately working on a revision.
+Here is a list of the issues:

+1. SD Card missing ground
+2. Line leveler missing OE connection.
+3. I2C connections are reversed.
+4. GPS is pointing to wrong serial ports (can fix with code but might as well make it right).
+5. GPS pins do not match board. (worked around this by shifting pins)
+6. Cannot not receive (don't know why at this point).
+7. SD card hits Arduino USB.
+Will move it and the Grove connector to make room.
+8. Arduino periodically locks up.
+Seemingly due to RF?
+Had this issue with prototype board but fixed it with ferrites.

 18-JUL-2021: The printed circuit boards from OSH will be arriving tomorrow!
 I have added all of the parts needed to build HamMessenger [here](/Documentation/Parts/BOMs).

 04-JUL-2021: Version 1 of the pcb for HamMessenger has be sent for fabrication.
 The estimated delivery date is the 22nd of July.
 In the meantime I will be ordering the components to populate the board.
 As I do that I will make sure to get the links for the components and add them to the BOM in the Eagle folder.